 The shorter the time since the vasectomy, the higher the chance of a successful reversal.
 This is due to back pressure effects on the testis causing damage to sperm production.
 In addition the very fine tubule (epididymis) just next to the testis is damaged by this pressure and can break open and then scar over so that there is a second blockage very close to the testis.

 Health of babies following vasectomy reversal

 Some doctors recommend waiting up to six months following vasectomy reversal before attempting achieve pregnancy.
 Their reasoning for making this recommendation is a fear that there may be an increased risk of having a baby with congenital abnormality.
-The basis of this fear stems from a study undertaken in the 1990's which was designed to determine is there was an increase proportion of sperm with extra or missing chromosomes in the semen of men following vasectomy reversal - the results suggested there was and the authors of the study conclude.
+The basis of this fear stems from a study undertaken in the 1990's which was designed to determine is there was an increase proportion of sperm with extra or missing chromosomes in the semen of men following vasectomy reversal.

 However, (1) the study was very small with less than 50 men enrolled (2) no subsequent study has repeated the findings, (3) there are no studies which demonstrate an increase risk of abnormal babies in men following vasectomy reversal once the results are adjusted for female age [which is by far the most important risk factor] and (5) studies into couples undertaking IVF where man has had a prior vasectomy which has not been reversed similarly do not show an increased risk of producing babies with congential abnormality.

 I do not recommend that you wait to conceive but of course that is up to you.

 The are a range of other influences on and predictors of successful vasectomy reversal including the type of vasectomy, post vasectomy testicular damage and in particular, prior IVF sperm extraction procedures.